How to Prepare a Room for Painting

 Filling these holes will mean, you’ll have to make other ones after the painting, which might also damage your paint job.

-The next step of repairing your walls is to sand it using a sandpaper.
+The next step in repairing your walls is to sand them using sandpaper.
 Use a 220-grit sandpaper or sanding block for this, and remember to wear a dust mask to prevent breathing in the dust.

 If your home was built before 1978, remember to use a lead paint test kit to test for lead before sanding the wall.
 If it tests positive, consult a painting professional before going ahead with the sanding.